lolouk44/CurrentCost_HA_CC/README.md

 ## Configuration

 To setup a CurrentCost sensor to your installation:
-1) Create a folder called `custom_component` in your config folder (same folder where configuration.yaml is locate, if that folder does not already exist)
+1) Create a folder called `custom_components` in your config folder (same folder where configuration.yaml is locate, if that folder does not already exist)
 2) Create a folder called `currentcost` (no spaces, lowercase)
 3) Copy the files from this repo into the `currentcost` folder
-4) Add the following to your `configuration.yaml` file:
+4) Add the following to your `configuration.yaml` file under the `sensor:` header:

 ```yaml
 # Example configuration.yaml entry